scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

        writer.EndStep()

-Here, cfg is a framwork-wide json configuration file.
+Here, cfg is a framework-wide json configuration file.
 Diagnostic-specific parameters, such as :math:`s_{ch}` and details on how to calculate data normalization are stored in the ``ECEI`` section.
 ADIOS parameters for the writer, such as parameters for the IO engine and connection details are stored in the ``transport_tx`` section.
-Moving all diagnostic-dependent transformations into the loader class, the generator code appears diagnostic-agnostic.
-We note however that in the current version, the number of generated data batches, which is specific to the ECEI diagnostic, defines the number of steps.
+Because all of the data transformations are inside the loader class, the generator appears to be agnostic about what kind of diagnostic data it gets.
+However, the number of data batches is specific to the data at hand.
 Furthermore, the pseudo-code  example above demonstrates the step-centered design of the ADIOS library.
 It encapsulates each time chunk in a single time step.

 The middleman runs on the NERSC DTN and relays data streams from the generator to the processor.
-Using the classes available in ``Delta`` the pseudo-code looks similar to the ``generator`` with a ``reader`` instance replacing the ``loader`` in th example above.
+Using the classes available in ``Delta`` the pseudo-code looks similar to the ``generator`` with a ``reader`` instance replacing the ``loader``..

 The ``processor`` runs on Cori.
 It reads time chunks from an ADIOS stream, publishes